Territory of Hawaii: Tourism

 Hawaii's tourism industry began in 1882 when Matson Navigation Company, founded by William Matson, began sailing vessels between San Francisco and Hawaii carrying goods.
-His transports encouraged him to purchase passenger steamships that would carry tourists hoping to vacation in Hawaii from the United States mainland.
+His transports encouraged him to purchase passenger steamships that would carry tourists hoping to vacation in Hawaii from the US mainland.

 Matson's fleet included the SS Wilhelmina, rivaling the best passenger ships serving traditional Atlantic routes.
 With the boom in interest of Hawaiian vacations by America's wealthiest families in the late 1920s, Matson added the SS Mariposa, SS Monterey and SS Lurline (one of many Lurlines) to the fleet.

 Matson Navigation Company operated two resort hotels in Honolulu near royal grounds.
 The first (and for a time the only) hotel on Waikīkī was the Moana Hotel which opened in 1901.
 As the first hotel in Waikīkī, the Moana Hotel was nicknamed the "First Lady of Waikīkī."
 The hotel gained international attention in 1920 when Edward, Prince of Wales and future King Edward VIII of the United Kingdom, stayed as a guest.

-In 1927, the luxurious Royal Hawaiian Hotel, informally called the "Pink Palace of the Pacific," opened for business.
+In 1927, the luxurious Royal Hawaiian Hotel, informally called the "Pink Palace of the Pacific", opened for business.
 It was the preferred Hawaii residence of President Franklin D. Roosevelt when he visited Hawaii during World War II.

 Military bases

 With annexation, the United States saw Hawaii as its most strategic military asset.
-McKinley and his successor U.S. President Theodore Roosevelt expanded the military presence in Hawaii and established several key bases, some still in use today.
+McKinley and his successor US President Theodore Roosevelt expanded the military presence in Hawaii and established several key bases, some still in use today.
 By 1906, the entire island of Oahu was being fortified at the coastlines with the construction of a "Ring of Steel," a series of gun batteries mounted on steel coastal walls.
 One of the few surviving batteries completed in 1911, Battery Randolph, is today the site of the U.S. Army Museum of Hawaii.